 Grandparents are important members of a family.
 Speaking from personal experience, they want to be involved in a child’s life almost as much as the parents.
 Therefore, it shouldn’t come as a surprise that grandparents are deeply concerned about the interests of their grandchildren.
 However, the title of the article is a bit of a misnomer.
-This is because in Oklahoma, grandparents and other 3rd party relatives have no statutory right to visitation.
-The only right may exist in those cases where an emergency exists.
+This is because in Oklahoma, grandparents and other 3rd party relatives have virtually no statutory right to visitation.
 Our Grandparents rights attorneys in Tulsa can help provided certain circumstances exist.

 When Can I Assert a Grandparents Right to Visitation:

 Oklahoma has established that in special circumstances, grandparents may ask to intervene as a 3rd party to a divorce or paternity action.
 They may also file their own action in Family Law Court to establish visitation with their grandchildren.

 In order to establish grandparent visitation, several things must be established in a court proceeding.
 First, the grandparent must have a preexisting relationship with the child.
 Second, there must also be a disruption of the intact nuclear family.
 This shows by a divorce proceeding, the death of one of the parents, the incarceration of one of the parents and if the grandparent previously exercise “custody” even without a court order.